 Click here to access the full syllabus with the list of topics for candidates to prepare for the examination.
 This document is the summary of clinical conditions that the candidate should have, the knowledge and skills to diagnose and manage chronic pain patient in pain medicine practice.

 Click here to access the regulations.
-This document provides information regarding training, curricula and exam regulations for the European Diploma in Pain Medicine Management (EDPM) of the European Society of Regional Anesthesia & Pain Therapy.
+This document provides information regarding training, curricula and exam regulations for the European Diploma in Pain Medicine Management (ESRA-DPM) of the European Society of Regional Anesthesia & Pain Therapy.

 Click here to access the ESRA Academy with your ESRA membership credentials and find webcasted presentations from our experts to help you be ready for your exam.